gesellkammer/pysdif3/docs/docs/reference.md

 ```

-Converts a numeric signature into a string signature
+Converts a numeric signature into a byte string signature